agence-adeliom/adeliom-webcomponents/docs/pages/getting-started/installation.md

 TL;DR:

-- `@shoelace-style/shoelace/%CDNDIR%` is for CDN users
+- `@agence-adeliom/awc/%CDNDIR%` is for CDN users
-- `@shoelace-style/shoelace/%NPMDIR%` is for npm users
+- `@agence-adeliom/awc/%NPMDIR%` is for npm users

-This change was introduced in `v2.5.0` to address issues around installations from npm loading multiple versions of libraries (such as the Lit) that Shoelace uses internally.
+This change was introduced in `v2.5.0` to address issues around installations from npm loading multiple versions of libraries (such as the Lit) that Adeliom WebComponents uses internally.